tubbleWeek/Drone-Documenation/GazeboSimulation/ApriltagsROS/README.md

 ## Running the Detector

 1. Start the Drone Simulation
-2. Insert the Apriltag model
+2. Insert the Apriltag model - in the insert tab in Gazebo(It is near the top left of the Gazebo window)
    - Use the one wiht the end tag `_00000`